 - Lavatories: These are needed for St Leonard’s to be suitable for hire, accessible and a good place for children.

 - Kitchen space: We need a better kitchen space in order to better serve the community who wish to use the venue for events.

-When we have fixed the roof and basic facilities, we will move to phase 2:
+Now that we have fixed the roof and basic facilities, we will move to phase 2:

 - Lighting and sound: The church lighting and sound systems are old fashioned and, again, reduce access for people with sight or hearing loss.